 Jerdacuttup Primary School is a delightful school with a small but stable student population.

 Approximately 150 km west of Esperance and 50 km from Ravensthorpe, most students within the school's catchment live on farms.
-The school is serviced by two bus runs.
+The school is serviced by one bus run.

-The school has a stable, experienced and professional staff which consisting of a Principal, two teachers, one teacher assistant, gardener/handyman, cleaner, a registrar, school officer and a library officer.
+The school has a stable, experienced and professional staff which consists of a Principal, three teachers, one teacher assistant, gardener/handyman, cleaner, manager of corporate services and a library officer.

 Jerdacuttup PS has two classrooms, catering for Years K-3 and 4-6.
-There is also a Pre-Primary/wet area, library, separate music room, a large shed used for art and science.
-Ranging from Kindergarten to Year 6, the children are taught in two classes, following the Western Australian Department of Education's developmental curriculum:
+There is also a Pre-Primary/wet area, separate library, separate music room and a large shed used for art and science.
+Ranging from Kindergarten to Year 6, the children are taught in two classes for key Learning Areas and then combined for the remainder, following the Western Australian Department of Education's developmental curriculum:

-A computer laboratory gives networked access to broadband Internet (with a ratio of about 1:3) and there is a well resourced library.
-Children access LOTE (Japanese) online through Centra with SIDE.
-The school boasts its own green house, worm farm , a waste management program, weather station and a chicken coop.
-Each student has a school iPad to use at school.
+A computer laboratory gives networked access to broadband internet and access to an iPad each and almost 1:1 computer.
+Students and staff have access to a well-resourced library.
+Children use LOTE (Japanese) online through Centra with SIDE.
+The school boasts its own green house, worm farm, a waste management program, weather station and a chicken coop.
+Each student also has a camera and a bicycle to use at school.

-A separate administration building was added in 2005.
+A separate administration building was added in 2005 followed by the Library in 2008.

 The students live up to their motto of 'Caring and Sharing' and behaviour of students is exemplary.
 Children feel safe in their learning environment, daring to have a go and strive to achieve their maximum potential.